Megaherbivore: Recent

 There are nine extant species of megaherbivores, found in Africa and Asia.
-They include elephants, rhinos, hippos and giraffes.
+They include elephants, rhinos, hippos, and giraffes.
 Elephants belong to the order Proboscidea; an order that has been around since the late Paleocene.
 Hippopotamuses are the closest living relatives to cetaceans; soon after the common ancestor of whales and hippos diverged from even-toed ungulates, the lineages of cetaceans and hippopotamuses split apart.
 Giraffidae are a sister taxon to Antilocapridae, with an estimated split of more than 20 million years ago, according to a 2019 genome study.
 Rhinoceroses may originate from Hyrachyus, an animal whose remains date back to the late Eocene.

-Megaherbivores and other large herbivores are becoming less common throughout their natural distribution, which is having an impact on animal species within the ecosystem.
-This is mainly attributed to the destruction of their natural environment, agriculture, overhunting, and human invasion of their habitats.
+Megaherbivores and other large herbivores are becoming less common throughout their natural distribution, impacting animal species within the ecosystem.
+This decline is mainly attributed to the destruction of their natural environment, agriculture, overhunting, and human invasion of their habitats.
 As a consequence of their slow reproductive rate and the preference for targeting larger species, overexploitation poses the greatest threat to megaherbivores.
 As time progresses, it is thought that the situation will only worsen.

 Ecology of recent megaherbivory

 Browsers and grazers

 Living species exhibit the following adaptations: they have dietary tolerance, a strong effect on vegetation and with the exception of calves, face little threat from predators.

 Elephants and Indian rhinoceroses exhibit both grazing and browsing feeding habits.
 The hippopotamus and white rhinoceros prefer grazing herbivory, while giraffes and the three other rhinoceros species most often select browsing herbivory.
 Mammalian megaherbivores predominantly consume graminoids.
 They prefer eating the leaves and stem of the plant, as well as its fruits.
 They also exhibit both foregut and hindgut fermentation, with rhinos, hippos, and elephants displaying the former and giraffes displaying the latter.
 Their metabolic rate is lethargic, and as a result, digestion is slowed.
 During this prolonged digestion period, high-fiber plant matter is disintegrated.

-Due to their size, megaherbivores can defoliate the landscape; because of this, they are considered keystone species in their environment.
+Due to their size, megaherbivores can defoliate the landscape and are thus considered keystone species in their environment.
 Megaherbivores affect the composition of plant species, which alters the movement and exchange of inorganic and organic matter back into the production of matter.
 They can open up areas through feeding behavior, which over time clears vegetation, including invasive alien plants.
 The number of seeds that megaherbivores spread is greater than that of other frugivores.
 In addition, megaherbivore grazers, like the white rhino, have a profound impact on short grass.
 In one study, short grass became more infrequent after the elimination of white rhinos, which effected smaller grazers in the area.

 In a 2018 study, it was concluded that megaherbivores were not affected by the "landscape of fear," a landscape in which prey avoid certain hot-spot predation areas, thereby altering predator-frightened trophic cascades.
 Their feces were most apparent in closed, dense areas, indicating that they distribute resources to risky areas in this "landscape of fear".